- Everything's global

 - The quest for improvement has never been as intense

 - The tolerance for inefficiency has never been as low

 - We need to re-define our own roles in this environment

 The opportunity for the service providers to help enterprises and their key talent achieve progress across these four factors is undeniable: some will step it up and become true consultative partners for their clients, while others will remain where they are and hope customer requirements will never really change.
 Tomorrow's winning enterprises already know what they have to do, and they need service partners who can help them achieve their goals.

-In order to help us grasp how the global provider community is reponding to this new relentless environment, we have engaged a number of CEOs of the leading providers to share with us their frank views of the changing world, how they survived the Recession, and how they intend to shape their business to support tomorrow's winners.
+In order to help us grasp how the global provider community is responding to this new relentlessenvironment, we have engaged a number of CEOs of the leading providers to share with us their frank views of the changing world, how they survived the Recession, and how they intend to shape their businesses to support tomorrow's winners.